SuperinterfaceProvider

 per-assistant map, for example by storing IDs in a ref or external store and

-Without overrides the provider chooses cookieThreadIdStorageOptions
+Without overrides the provider chooses cookieThreadIdStorageOptions, or

-when running inside an iframe.
+localStorageThreadIdStorageOptions when running inside an iframe.
 Use custom

 storage to keep thread IDs in React state, synchronize them with your own